 Here and Now Survey Results

 The results of the HERE and Now UK survey were presented to us by Honey Langcaster-James, a lecturer in Psychology from the university of Hull.
-They show that women with ABC often feel like many areas of their lives are negatively affected, such as their emotional health, the relationships with friends, family and partner.
+The results show that women with ABC often feel like many areas of their lives are negatively affected, such as their emotional health, the relationships with friends, family and partner.
 Up to one in 3 women with ABC feel they do not receive enough support from their friends or parents.

 Patients with ABC require a high degree of social and psychological support.
 2 out of 3 women feel like no one understands what they are going through and that it's hard to find support groups for ABC.
 They feel isolated from other support groups that focus on Early Breast Cancer (EBC).
 With time, the support they received from friends and family when first diagnosed has faded.